JamesDMSpeed/LidarMoose/README.md

     * 1 x 1 km around each site
     * They come as compreesed laz files (I think) and are stored in `data/laz/`.

-    New laz files for Hedemark was added October 2019, and are found at `T:\vm\inh\botanisk\Bruker\James\Ingrid LAS files\hedmark_new_las_version`.
-(I'm not sure if these are added to the `data/laz/` folder.)
+    Eight new laz files for Hedemark was added October 2019, and are found at `T:\vm\inh\botanisk\Bruker\James\Ingrid LAS files\hedmark_new_las_version`.
+(These are not added to the `data/laz/` folder.)
 There are 36 files in `data/laz` (+ one called ex1.laz).
-Total possible number of sites is (15+16+16) 47, so we're missing 11 sites.
+Thats one less than what Ingrid used in the thesis (she used 37).
+With the 8 that was added that brings us up to 45.
+Total possible number of sites is (15+16+16) 47.

-2. Convert laz (compressed) to las (uncompressed)
+1. Convert laz (compressed) to las (uncompressed)
     * Files are here: `T:\vm\inh\botanisk\Bruker\James\Ingrid LAS files\`
+    * I think this was done using laszip.exe by Ingrid, but James imported laz straight into R using `readLAS()` (se Clipping_script_32x32.R line 1760 or site Sørem 1).

-3. Clip las files with a 6m buffer around each plot
+1. Clip las files with a 6m buffer around each plot
     * [Issue 9](https://github.com/JamesDMSpeed/LidarMoose/issues/9): Imprecise plot coordinates.
     * Files are in: `data/clipped_las`.

-    92 items in folder, incl. ex_las and ex2.las.
-That would imply 45 sites, 9 more than we have laz files for.
-Not sure what's going on there.
     * James added Sorem, Nes 1 & 2, and Maarud 1, 2 & 3 in Nowember 2019

     There are two script files that look very similar: `Clipping script.R` and `Clipping_script_32x32x.R`.
-Assuming the latter is the most recent (it looks that way).
-These are very long scripts, and should perhaps be shortened with a for-loop.
+Assuming the latter is the most recent (it looks that way since James wrote in it in October 2019).
+These are very long scripts, and could potentially be shortened with a for-loop.
 That will also fix the [directories problem](https://github.com/JamesDMSpeed/LidarMoose/issues/7).
 To do that the three files with plot coordinated need to be standardised (see [issue 10](https://github.com/JamesDMSpeed/LidarMoose/issues/10)).

-4. Make a canopy model
-    * highest points, measured in meters above sea level

-  This step, as well as 5, 6, 7, and 8, is done inside `canopy_terrain_modeling.R`.
-The script can be automated.

-5. Make a terrain model
+Probably it's too much work at this stage.

+1. `canopy_terrain_modeling.R`
-6. Make a canopy height model
+    * Make canopy-, terrain-, and canopy height models for the 32 x 32 plot
-    * subtracting the terrain model from the canopy model
-    * resolution set to 1m
+    * Resolution is set to 1m

-7. Remove large trees
-  * These functions were used:
-    * `lidR::tree_detection()`
-    * `lidR::lastrees_dalponte()`
-    * `lidR::tree_hulls()`
-    * `lidR::lasclip()`
-  * Trees over 7m tall were cut away.
-This might be too low now with the more recent LiDAR data from 2019?
+    * Identify trees above 5 m and remove tose above 7 m.
+This might be too low a threshold now with the more recent LiDAR data from 2019?

-8. Remove the 6m buffers
+    * Remove the 6m buffers
-    * Resulting canopy height models (raster files) are stored in `data/canopy_height_clipped_raster`
+    * Remake  the canopy model
+    * Write to: `data/canopy_height_clipped_raster`

     This folder contains too many files.
 This is because of a script called `Resolution.R` which produces canopy height models for the sites h_pramhus and verdal_1vb at different (higher?) resolution.
 These are saved with the ending '05'.
 In addition there are las files for these sites with the ending '0' that I don't know where come from.
 I don't think any of tese should be used, that they were just for testing.
 They're not imported by the `canopy_terrain_modelling.R` script.
+I have moved them to the subfolder `trash/`

-9. Get summary data from the canopy height models
+1. Get summary data from the canopy height models
     * See: `AutomatedDataSummaryfromCanopyHeight.R`
     * depracated: `Making table.R`
-    * Extract: median, median absoloute deviation (MAD), relative MAD (MAD/median)
+    * Extract: median, median absoloute deviation (MAD), relative MAD (MAD/median).

-10. Prepare field-based data
+1. Prepare field-based data
-    * The script is called `Field_data.r` but it's very long
+    * `Field_data.r`
+    * Writes to `MyData5.csv` and `Data_prod_field`.
+Extracted variables are mean and median yearly growth.
+    * We need to update the sustherb fiedl-based data set and rerun this script (perhaps simplify it a bit).
+See [issue 11](https://github.com/JamesDMSpeed/LidarMoose/issues/11).

+1. Calculate site productivity'
+    * `site_prod_all_regions_2.R`
+    * writes to: `data/Site_prod_all_regions.csv`.

+    Uses harvested tree biomass data to make allometric models and calculate standing biomass and subsequantly annual biomass increments (growth, but not height growth).
+Productivity is mean annual biomass increment for either the exclosure (usually) or the open plot (if it grew faster).

+1. Combine LiDAR data with site metadata.

+1. Analyses
+    * ....